-Good morning everyone.
-My name is [Fieldworker name] and I am a researcher from the London School of Hygiene and Tropical Medicine.
-We are working with your school to evaluate relationships and sex education in secondary schools in England.
-As part of our research, today we are asking all year-8 students at your school to fill in a questionnaire.
-The data we collect will contribute to improving relationships and sex education for young people like you.
+Hello everyone.
+I'm [Fieldworker name] from a university called the London School of Hygiene and Tropical Medicine.
+We are working with your school to evaluate, (assess), relationships and sex education in secondary schools in England.
+As part of our research, today we are asking all year-9 students at your school to fill in a questionnaire.
+The information we collect will contribute to improving the quality of relationships and sex education for young people like you.

 The questionnaire will take about 45 minutes to complete.
-It includes questions about your experiences of school; your views on sex education; your knowledge and attitudes about sexual heath; your experiences of sexual harassment at school; your experiences of sharing sexual imagery; your general sense of health and wellbeing; communicating with parents about personal issues; and whether you have ever had sexual intercourse.
-Your responses to the survey are completely private and anonymous, so we ask that you answer the questions as fully and honestly as possible.
+It asks about: your general experiences of school; the relationships and sex education you have received; knowledge and attitudes to sexual heath; communicating with parents about personal issues; your experiences of relationships and sex; and your general health and wellbeing.

+Your responses to the survey are completely private and anonymous, so please answer the questions as fully and honestly as possible.
 Your name is not on the questionnaire.
-Each questionnaire has an individual student code on it.
+Each questionnaire instead has an individual code on it.
+This code (not your name) will be linked to your questionnaire answers.

 We will keep a list of student names and codes, but this list will be stored securely on a computer completely separately to student questionnaire responses.
-No single researcher will have access to both sets of data, so no one will be able to link the answers you give to your name.
+No single researcher will have access to both the student codes and your name, so no single researcher will be able to link the answers you give to your name.

+For girls, we also want to check NHS data on births and terminations of pregnancies (abortions) for you.
+To do these checks, we need to collect date of birth and post code information for girls who take part.
+[If they ask why you can also say: people think that reducing unwanted teenage pregnancies is one way to tell if RSE is working well].
-When we analyse the answers to the questionnaire and write reports based on the data we will look at the results from lots of participants together - 1500 students across London - not individual answers so no one will be able to identify your personal responses.

-Although we intend to treat all the information you provide as private and anonymous, if you report that you have had sex before the age of 13 years or if you write on the questionnaire that you have experienced any form of abuse, we will need to take action.
+This data will also be kept completely confidential and, like the survey data, once we have it will be stored on our database alongside your individual student id code only, not your name, post code or date of births.
+When we analyse and write reports based on the data we will look at the results from lots of students together as a group - 1500 students across London - not individual answers, so no one will be able to identify information personally relating to you.
+However, although we intend to treat all the information you provide in the survey as private and anonymous, if you report that you have had sex before at 12 years or under that you have experienced any form of abuse, we will need to take action to protect you.
 In such instances, a member of the research team would request access to the file containing student names and codes so they can match your questionnaire to your name.
 A member of the research team would then pass this information on to the school's safeguarding lead so that you can be protected.

-You can decide whether to complete the questionnaire or not - it is entirely up to you.
-If you \underline{do} decide to take part, you can change your mind and stop taking part at any time by raising your and hand letting one of the fieldworkers know that you would like to stop, or choose not to answer any particular questions with no negative consequences.
+You can decide whether to complete the questionnaire and whether to allow us to check registers of births and terminations.
+It is entirely up to you.
+If you do decide to take part in the research, you can change your mind and stop taking part at any time by raising your hand and letting one of the researchers know.
+You can also choose not to answer any particular questions on the questionnaire or to answer the questionnaire but not agree for us to check registers of births and terminations for you.